syncfusion-content/maui-docs/MAUI/Masked-Entry/Mask-Types.md

 ---
 layout: post
 title: Mask types in .NET MAUI MaskedEntry control | Syncfusion
-description: Learn more about the various mask types available in the MaskedEntry (SfMaskedEntry) control, including Simple and RegEx, and how to use them effectively.
+description:  Learn more about various mask types available in the MaskedEntry (SfMaskedEntry) control, including Simple and RegEx, and how to use them effectively.
 platform: maui
 control: SfMaskedEntry
 documentation: ug